hashsequence/avgCableDiameterApi/README.md

 * From my interpretation of the prompt, it seems that the Api must calculate the one minute moving average of the Cable Diameter, meaning we must calculate the average of all the cableApi values retrieve from the poll api.
 By utilizing goroutines, I can have a process polling the poll api every second, and after 60 seconds has passed since polling, we can start popping off the oldest values every second, thus in our dataStore we will always maintain the subset of the polled values in our one minute interval prior to the current time in real-time.
+Also,since the API only handles one route "/cable-diameter" there is no need for a router/multiplexer.

 breakdown of responsibilities: